-In stark contrast, the socialist Cuban system, entirely publiclyowned, is able to provide free comprehensive health care for all at a cost of only \$362 per person per year, achieving population health statistics rivalling and even surpassing those of developed countries.
+In stark contrast, socialist Cuba's health system, entirely publicly-owned, is able to provide free comprehensive health care for all at a cost of only \$362 per person per year, achieving population health statistics rivalling and even surpassing those of developed countries.
 The difference?
 At no point in the Cuban system is there anybody who is driving up costs by making a profit.
-Moreover, the fact that the state is the sole provider of health care avoids the obscenely wasteful duplication, cherrypicking, and poor coordination of services that inevitably arise when multiple inter-competing private providers are involved.
+Moreover, the fact that the state is the sole provider of health care avoids the obscenely wasteful duplication, cherry-picking, and poor coordination of services that inevitably arise when multiple inter-competing private providers are involved.

-Though Cuba's healthcare achievements are relatively wellknown these days, it is less widely recognised that the inspiration for the Cuban system was that of the Soviet Union; still less that the Soviet system - as the world's first free universal healthcare system - also served as the model for Britain's NHS itself.
+Though Cuba's healthcare achievements are relatively well-known these days, it is less widely recognised that the inspiration for the Cuban system was that of the Soviet Union; still less that the Soviet system - as the world's first free universal healthcare system - also served as the model for

+Britain's NHS itself.
 Though Labour are invariably credited as the benefactors of the NHS, the fact is that the NHS was effectively a concession made by British capitalism due to the relative strength of the working class in the aftermath of the triumph of Soviet socialism in the second world war.